arslanbilal/git-cheat-sheet/README.md

 $ git add
 ```

-Add some changes in <file> to the next commit:
+Add some changes in &lt;file&gt; to the next commit:
 ```
 $ git add -p <file>
 ```